 The removal of U.S. restrictions on travel to Cuba would not increase cross-border U.S. travel services exports directly, as a U.S. tourist visit to Cuba is counted as a U.S. import, and Cuba maintains restrictions on its own citizens' travel to the United States.
-However, unrestricted U.S. travel to Cuba could result in an additional 1.5 million to 3.5 million U.S. tourists visiting the island, with a total net increase of 2 million tourists after accounting for the likelihood that some future tourists from other countries would be diverted from Cuba to other Caribbean islands.1120 This would boost Cuban revenue and allow Cuba to purchase more U.S. products, as tourism is one of the country's primary sources of foreign exchange earnings.1121 The tourism sector is highly import dependent, with \$58 million worth of goods currently being purchased from foreign suppliers that potentially could be procured from the United States at lower prices.1122
+However, unrestricted U.S. travel to Cuba could result in an additional 1.5 million to 3.5 million U.S. tourists visiting the island, with a total net increase of 2 million tourists after accounting for the likelihood that some future tourists from other countries would be diverted from Cuba to other Caribbean islands.
+This would boost Cuban revenue and allow Cuba to purchase more U.S. products, as tourism is one of the country's primary sources of foreign exchange earnings.
+The tourism sector is highly import dependent, with \$58 million worth of goods currently being purchased from foreign suppliers that potentially could be procured from the United States at lower prices.
+The procured from the United States at lower prices.